zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 501 Micro Theory II/Mechanism Design 501 VI - Contracts and Moral Hazard.md

 so this is linear in $u$.
 Here, $\lambda$ is the multiplier on the participation constraint and $\mu$ the multiplier on the IC constraint.
 Using the [[Derivative Rules|Derivative of an Inverse]] we have

 $$(v\inv)' (u(\pi)) = v'[v\inv(u(\pi))]\inv = v'(w^*(\pi))\inv $$
 where the latter holds at equilibrium.
-Then some algebra on the condtiions:
+Then some algebra on the conditions:

 $$\begin{align}
 0 &=  - P(\pi|1) (v\inv)' (u(\pi)) + \lambda  P(\pi|1) + \mu[ P(\pi|1) - P(\pi|0)] \\